mmesomasaint/airstore/README.md

 Contributions are welcomed.
 Both for solving issues or for improvement of code.

-Remember to follow best practices.
+Remember to follow both react.js and Next.js best prodctices.

 ## Author